-A pass mark must be achieved in each of Papers I, II and III, the Thesis, and the Research Design Essay.
-A candidate who fails an element of the Examinations may, at the discretion of the Examiners, be permitted to retake, usually by next year's set deadlines.
+A pass mark must be achieved in all the examined elements of the degree.
+A candidate who fails an element of the examinations may, at the discretion of the Examiners, be permitted to retake, usually by next year's set deadlines.